Montreal-Quakers/website/_pages/south_shore.md

 lang: en
 translationID: south_shore
 ---
-## Where
-[St. Barnabas Church, 95 Av.
-Lorne, Saint-Lambert, QC](https://goo.gl/maps/BSGXnGXRBBchZZrz7){: rel="noopener" target="_blank"}.

-### Parking
-If available, the church parking lot is free to use (please don't use the staff parking).
-Municipal parking lot across the park is free, and street parking is also usually available.

 ## When
 Every other Friday evening, 7:30-8:30 p.m., starting March 10, 2023.
 ## Every second Friday